 What is a food allergy?

-A food allergy is when your body has a bad reaction to a certain food.
+A food allergy is when your immune system has a bad reaction to a certain food.
 This

 What causes a food allergy?

-Almost all food allergies are caused by 8 foods:
+Most food allergies are caused by these foods:

 - Tree nuts

 What are the symptoms of a food allergy?

 Allergic symptoms may begin within minutes to an hour after eating the food.
 Symptoms